 Sometimes, rather than seek help from the wealth of resources available to them these days, people behind in their debt choose to keep their burden to themselves.
 This is dangerous because not only can they continue to slide into debt, but they don’t have the tools to avoid similar situations in the future.

-Too many people are led to feel that it is not appropriate to have discussions with anyone about poor decisions they may have made around personal finance, he said.
+Too many people are led to feel that it is not appropriate to have discussions with anyone about poor decisions they may have made around personal finance or the struggles they face because of circumstances beyond their control, he said.
 As an organization, the NFCC seeks to establish a level of trust with each client before they even interact with a counselor in hopes that they can overcome any shame or fear associated with financial missteps and just focus on the future.

-“I always tell people that because of the millions of people we’ve helped since 1951, the odds are pretty good that, when they speak to a counselor their circumstances will be something that we’ve worked with before,” he said.
+“I always tell people that we have helped millions of Americans since 1951, the odds are pretty good that, when they speak to a counselor their circumstances will be something that we’ve worked with before,” he said.

 McClary said establishing that bond of trust is crucial to most effectively help consumers.
 When he was still conducting credit counseling sessions, he said he never passed judgment, no matter how unusual the circumstances.
 The same goes for the other counselors throughout NFCC.